-In addition to STS, ImmunityBio has expanded aldoxorubicin's use by combining it with immunotherapies and cell-based treatments and is currently in late-stage clinical development in advanced and metastatic pancreatic cancer, in glioblastoma, and in triple negative breast cancer.
-ImmunityBio has initiated a phase 2 registrational-intent study in metastatic pancreatic cancer.
+In addition to STS, ImmunityBio has expanded aldoxorubicin's use by combining it with immunotherapies and cell-based treatments and is currently in late-stage clinical development in advanced and metastatic pancreatic cancer, and in glioblastoma.
+ImmunityBio has initiated a phase 2 registrational-intent study in metastatic pancreatic cancer and has announced that the enrollment of Cohort C, which includes Aldoxorubicin and patients who have previously failed two lines of standard-of-care therapy, is expected to be completed in the third quarter of 2021, and that an early readout of survival data is expected in the first quarter of 2022.

-Molecular Chaperone Assets (Orphazyme)
+Molecular Chaperone Assets

-In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million (USD) in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
+In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million (USD) in milestone payments upon the achievement of certain prespecified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
 As a result of Orphazyme's disclosure that the pivotal phase 3 clinical trial for arimoclomol in Amyotrophic Lateral Sclerosis did not meet its primary and secondary endpoints, the maximum amount that CytRx has the right to receive is now approximately \$100 million; however, there can be no assurance that said amount will be realized.
 Orphazyme is testing arimoclomol in Niemann-Pick disease Type C (NPC) and Gaucher disease.
-Orphazyme has highlighted positive Phase 2/3 clinical trial data in patients with NPC and has submitted a New Drug Application (NDA) with the FDA, which is currently under Priority Review by the FDA with a target action date of June 17, 2021.
-It also submitted a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA).
-Orphazyme has established an Early Access Program in the U.S. as well as other select European countries.
+Orphazyme has highlighted positive Phase 2/3 clinical trial data in patients with NPC and had submitted a New Drug Application (NDA) with the U.S. Food and Drug Administration (the "FDA").
+On June 18, 2021, Orphazyme announced it had received a Complete Response Letter from the FDA.
+Orphazyme has also submitted a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA), and expects to have a response in the fourth quarter of 2021; it has established an Early Access

+Program in the U.S. as well as other select European countries.
 Orphazyme has also received FDA Breakthrough Therapy Designation for arimoclomol for NPC.
 Orphayzme recently announced its intention that arimoclomol will be marketed globally under the tradename MIPLYFFATM.
+CytRx would be entitled to a milestone payment of \$4 million upon EMA approval and \$2 million upon approval in Japan, along with royalties and potential additional milestone payments.
+There can be no assurance that Orphazyme will achieve such approvals.